 Trekking Pole Shaft Materials

-The pole’s shaft makeup is a key determinant of the pole’s overall weight.
+The pole’s shaft makeup is a key factor that contributes to the pole’s overall weight.

-Carbon fiber: The lighter and more expensive option, these poles average between 13 and 18 ounces per pair.
+Carbon fiber: Carbon fiber is lighter and more expensive and average between 13 and 18 ounces per pair.
 They are good at reducing vibration, but under high stress, carbon-fiber poles are more vulnerable to breakage or splintering than aluminum poles.
 If you hike in rugged, remote areas, this is something to keep in mind.

 Trekking Pole Grip Material